rarnaout/Covidswab/BIDMC/README.md

 <a name="self"></a>
 ### Self-printing

 We have received many inquiries regarding self-printing.
 We understand there are sites with on-site 3D printing capacity but effectively no swabs for whom this is a particularly urgent issue.
-While **we strongly encourage waiting to purchase from a manufacturer if at all possible**, we point those in this urgent situation to the work of Summer Decker at USF and of FormLabs, who have <a href="https://usf.box.com/s/wxmlj0r66vp8bzei6o7sur1kq1jr8o1i">graciously made available an STL file and a readme</a>. **Please read the  disclaimers on this repo's main page, and USF's readme, carefully.**
+While **we strongly encourage waiting to purchase from a manufacturer if at all possible**, we point those in this urgent situation to the work of Summer Decker at USF and of FormLabs, who have <a href="https://usf.box.com/s/wxmlj0r66vp8bzei6o7sur1kq1jr8o1i">graciously made available an STL file and a readme</a>.
+This statement should not be read as an endorsement: the FormLabs solution was not selected for Phase III testing at BIDMC.
+Our Phase I evaluation of the material for this solution, as for all others we tested, is in the Excel spreadsheet.
+Again, others are free to reach their own conclusions. **Please read the  disclaimers on this repo's main page, and USF's readme, carefully.**

 <a name="process"></a>